Southlake Employment Lawyers

 Can My Employer Make Me Sign a Severance or Non-Compete Agreement?

+Sometimes, signing a severance or non-compete agreement may be unavoidable.
 Depending on the timing and other factors, it’s possible that your employer can require you to execute certain contracts as terms of employment.
 This issue, however, is very case-specific.
-An employment law attorney can explain whether such an agreement is enforceable after reviewing your specific circumstances or help you negotiate the terms.

 How Can an Employment Lawyer Help Me?